Frequently Asked Questions by Students

 Can I handle this by telephone or email?
 No. You are required to meet with a representative from our office.
 We do not conduct disciplinary meetings via any other means.

 I have to go to court for the same incident.
 Do I still have to attend this meeting?
 Yes.
 As a student here at MTSU, you are responsible for violations of the law and violations of University rules.
 The student judicial process is separate from the legal system.
 For more information please refer to dual responsibilities.

 If I am found responsible, what kind of sanction will I receive?
 It depends on your individual circumstances.
 Sanctions at the university range from a verbal warning through expulsion from the institution.
-Generally the following factors are considered when sanctions are given: nature of the offense, previous disciplinary history, motivation for the behavior, mitigating and aggravating circumstances, sanctioning precedents, and the developmental and educational impact for the individual student and MTSU community.
+Generally the following factors are considered when sanctions are given: nature of the offense, previous disciplinary history, motivation for the behavior, mitigating and aggravating circumstances, sanctioning precedents, the student's attitude, the likelihood of repeated behavior, and the developmental and educational impact for the individual student and MTSU community.